scamper07/Comm-Play/README.md

 # comm_play
-My version of twitchplayspokemon (more info about twitchplayspokemon here: https://en.wikipedia.org/wiki/Twitch_Plays_Pok%C3%A9mon).
+My version of twitchplayspokemon (https://en.wikipedia.org/wiki/Twitch_Plays_Pok%C3%A9mon).
 It is basically a game system where a community of players simultaneously control a single character (entity) in the game in real time.